paulo-campos-57/BankProject/README.md

 # BankProject
-Project of a bank made with java.
+Project of a bank made with java./
+Projeto de um banco feito em java.